RavanH/xml-sitemap-feed/readme.txt

 = Can I change the sitemap name/URL? =

-No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/sitemap.xml` but if you have the Permalinks' Default option set the feed is only available via `yourblog.url/?feed=sitemap`.
+No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url is `yourblogurl.tld/sitemap.xml` but if you have the Permalink Default option set the feed is only available via `yourblog.url/?feed=sitemap`.

 = I see no sitemap.xml file in my site root! =